pypa/pip/docs/installing.rst

 :ref:`upgrade pip <Upgrading pip>`.

-Additionally, pip will already be installed if you're working in a :ref:`Virtual Envionment <pypug:Creating and using Virtual Environments>` created by :ref:`pypug:virtualenv` or :ref:`pyvenv <pypug:venv>`.
+Additionally, pip will already be installed if you're working in a :ref:`Virtual Environment <pypug:Creating and using Virtual Environments>` created by :ref:`pypug:virtualenv` or :ref:`pyvenv <pypug:venv>`.